Frenet-Serret Frame-based Decomposition for Part Segmentation of 3D Curvilinear Structures: Datasets

-The morphology and density of dendritic spines contain critical information about the connectivity strength among neurons.
-To foster new research to address the spine segmentation challenge, we curated a large-scale 3D dendritic spine segmentation benchmark, DenSpineEM, as depicted in Fig.~\ref{fig:denspine}.
-DenSpineEM contains \textbf{6,000} spine instances from around 69 thoroughly segmented dendrites, which consists of 3 3D EM image stacks acquired from mouse (50 ${\mu}m)^3$, rat (30 ${\mu}m)^3$, and human (30 ${\mu}m)^3$ cortical regions, whose neuron segmentation is available from previous publications~\cite{Kasthuri2015,wei2021axonem}.
-The development of DenSpineEM took 3 neuroscientists about 30 days in total.
-Tab.~\ref{tab:dataset} shows the data distribution of the DenSpineEM dataset.
+We curate a large-scale 3D dendritic spine segmentation benchmark, \textit{DenSpineEM}, with saturated manual annotation of three EM image volumes (Fig.~\ref{fig:dataset_denspineem}).
+In total, DenSpineEM contains 4,476 spine instances from 70 fully segmented dendrites (Tab.~\ref{tab:dataset}).
+In comparison, existing dendrite spine segmentation datasets are either constructed by heuristic spine extraction methods~\cite{wildenberg2021large, dorkenwald2019binary} or lack of thorough annotation~\cite{ofer2021ultrastructural}.

+\bfsection{Dataset Construction} We leverage three public EM image volumes with dense dendrite segmentation to construct the DenSpineEM dataset: one $50\times 50\times 50 ~ \mu m^3$ volume from the mouse somatosensory cortex~\cite{Kasthuri2015}, two $30\times 30\times 30 ~ \mu m^3$ volumes from the mouse visual cortex and the human frontal lobe respectively~\cite{wei2021axonem} (Tab.~\ref{tab:dataset}).
+We refer readers to the references for dataset details.

-\bfsection{Dataset Construction} We first curate DenSpine-M50 from~\cite{Kasthuri2015} as our main dataset due its existing segmented dendrites (100+) and spines (4,000+) which are analyzed in~\cite{ofer2021ultrastructural}.
-However, the spine segmentation is not thorough on most dendrites, making it hard to train models for practical use due to the unknown false negative errors.
-Thus, we pick 50 largest dendrites from the existing annotation and manually proofread all spine instance segmentation.
-In the end, we obtain 3,886 spine instances.
-We further divide the dendrites into train/val/test split with 30/5/15 dendrites by a rough 60/10/30 ratio for learning-based methods, leading to 2239/512/1135 spine instances respectively.
-To evaluate the generalization performance of the model trained on DenSpine-M50 across regions and species, we build two small datasets from AxonEM data~\cite{wei2021axonem}: DenSpine-M from mouse visual cortex, and DenSpine-H from human frontal lobe.
+\itsection{DenSpine-M50} We first curate DenSpine-M50 from~\cite{Kasthuri2015} as our main dataset due its existing segmented dendrites (100+) and spines (4,000+) which are analyzed in~\cite{ofer2021ultrastructural}.
+However, the spine segmentation on most dendrites is not thorough, making it difficult to train models for practical use due to false negative errors.
+We pick the 50 largest dendrites from the existing annotation and manually proofread all spine instance segmentation.
+In the end, we obtain 3,827 spine instances.

+\itsection{DenSpine-\{M10, H10\}} To evaluate the generalization performance of the model trained on DenSpine-M50 across regions and species, we build two additional datasets from AxonEM image volumes~\cite{wei2021axonem}: DenSpine-M10 from another brain region in the mouse and DenSpine-H10 from the human.
+Although the AxonEM dataset only provides proofread axon segmentation, we are thankful to receive saturated segmentation results for both volumes from the authors.
+For each of the two volumes, we first pick 10 dendrites with various dendrite types and branch thicknesses and proofread their segmentation results.
+Then, we go through these dendrites and annotate the spine instance segmentation.